tbensky/npct/README.md

 ## Contact Tracing

 Contact tracing is a mechanism for stopping the spread of an infectious disease.
-It works like this: Someone who gets sick (the case) should let everyone they've been in recent contact with (the contacts) know that they're sick.
+It works like this: Suppose someone gets infected with the disease.
+They're "the case," and should let everyone they've been in recent contact with (the contacts) know that they're sick.
 The case should isolate and the contacts should quarantine.
 This can help stop spread of an infectious disease.

 But this requires a lot of "leg work."
-Those who test positive should be contacted by local public health to tell them this, so public health can ask them to isolate and inquire about their recent contacts.
-Public health will then contact the contacts, discuss them going into quarantine, etc. and on it goes.
+In the contact tracing system, typically carried out by public health, those who test positive will be contacted (by public health) to tell them of their test result, can ask them to isolate.
+Additionally, public health will inquire about the case's recent contacts.
+Public health will then contact the contacts, discuss with them about going into quarantine, etc. and on it goes.
+(Then there's the hardships of isolating and quarantining.)

-Typically this is all done by phone.
-It is slow and arduous work, but time is of the essence, as a contact (if they then become sick) will likely themselves become infectious within days, spreading the disease.
+Typically contact tracing is all done by phone.
+It is slow and arduous work, but time is of the essence, as a contact (if they then become sick) will likely themselves become infectious within days, spreading the disease to those *they* contact.
 Numbers for COVID-19: People are infectious 2-days before showing symptonms, 50% show symptoms within 5 days, infected people should isolate for 10-days, contacts should quarantine for 2-weeks.

 ### Can technology help?
 Can we "self" contact trace?